Syedadil0803/htmlproject/Notes.md

 Operator   |   Description                  | Example                       | Result
 a. +         String Concatenation         "Hello" + "World"                "Hello World"
 b. +=       Concatenation assign       let x = "Hi "; x += "Adil";         "Hi Adil"

+Array Methods :

+1. push()
+Adds an item to the end of an array.
+2. pop()

+Removes an item from the end.

+3. unshift()
+Adds an item to the beginning.

+4. shift()
+Removes an item from the beginning.

+5. map()
+Creates a new array by applying a function to each element.

+6. filter()
+Returns a new array with only the elements that match the condition.

+7. find()
+Returns the first element that matches the condition.

+8. findIndex()
+Same as find(), but returns index instead of value.

+9. includes()
+Checks if a value exists.

+10. slice()
+Copies a portion of the array (does NOT change original).

+11. splice()
+Adds/removes elements (modifies original).

+12. sort()
+Sorts array (alphabetically by default).

+13. reverse()
+Reverses the array.